 Archive - News Article

-Read the full story in Monday's edition of The Spirit.
+Read the full story in Tuesday's edition of The Spirit.

 (The Spirit is pleased to share with our readers vignettes of life in the 19th century as originally reported in past issues of the newspapers.
 These reproduced stories include their original headlines and spelling.)

 An excursion will be given over the B. R. & P, railroad to Kinzua bridge on Sunday, August 5th.
 The train will leave Punxsutawney at 8:30 a.m., arriving at the bridge at 4 p.m.